Mental Health Skills-Building Trainings

 • Safety & Security: Increasing stability in our lives and having core physical and emotional safety needs met can minimize our stress reactions and allow us to focus on wellness.

-Participants learned strategies to build relationships, create trust and psychological safety, and learned to use evidenced-based activities to help manage stress and emotional dysregulation.
-Each training cohort convened in-person for 4 two-hour sessions at a location within the community area of focus.
-The hyperlocal focus and inclusive nature of the trainings helped equip diverse traditional and non-traditional service providers – both with or without specialized mental health credentials – and provided a unique opportunity to address mental health concerns on a community level.
+Participants learn strategies to build relationships, create trust and psychological safety, and use evidenced-based activities to help manage stress and emotional dysregulation.
+Each training cohort convenes for two-hour sessions virtually or in person at a location within the community area of focus.
+The hyperlocal focus and inclusive nature of the trainings help equip diverse traditional and non-traditional service providers – both with or without specialized mental health credentials – and provide a unique opportunity to address mental health concerns on a community level.

 Symposium on Trauma-Informed Response to Violence